 Smooth, but Not Slippery

 A smooth floor surface enhances cleanability, but it is important to make a distinction between smooth and slippery.
-This is a delicate balance, especially when the floor surface it is wet.
-Your floors most likely will get wet since the space is used as wash and pack space.
-The intent is to avoid having a floor that turns into a dangerous surface where personnel can slip and fall.
+This is a delicate balance, especially when the floor surface is wet.
+Your floors most likely will get wet since the space is used as a wash and pack area.
+The intent is to avoid having a floor that turns into a dangerous surface where personnel can slip, trip, or fall.

 Intentional Water Movement